-The following case studies for Teradata demonstrate some of the features of the Oracle Database Gateway.
-You can verify that the gateway is installed and operating correctly by using the demonstration files included on the distribution media.
+The following case studies for SQL Server demonstrate some of the features of the Oracle Database Gateway.
+You can verify that the gateway is installed and operating correctly by using the demonstration files included in the distribution media.

 The demonstration files are automatically copied to disk when the gateway is installed.